Saisaihub/ektopas/LocalContainer/creatAnTopasImage.md

+# Create an Image of Topas with latest Ubuntu

 ## Prerequisites

 Before you get started, ensure you have the following prerequisites in place:

-- Docker installed on your system.
+- [Docker](https://docs.docker.com/get-docker/) installed on your system.
 - Downloaded the Topas installation file from [Topas Download Page](https://www.topasmc.org/download).
 - Obtained the necessary Geant4 datasets files [Geant4 Download Page](https://geant4.web.cern.ch/download/11.1.2.html).